isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-thespians.md

 Ayres joined the Seletar Theatre Club and appeared in several productions.[^15] She noted that it was the Friday night get-togethers at the club that kickstarted her writing career.
 She said:

-<center>“On these occasions members of the club would get up on stage to do an impromptu ‘turn’.
-I wanted to do a turn as well, but I could find nothing to declaim which corresponded with my own sense of humour or that, saddled with my country accent, I could put over in a way that worked.”[^16]</center>
+“On these occasions members of the club would get up on stage to do an impromptu ‘turn’.
+I wanted to do a turn as well, but I could find nothing to declaim which corresponded with my own sense of humour or that, saddled with my country accent, I could put over in a way that worked.”[^16]

 This spurred Ayres to start writing her own material, leading to her first poem titled “Foolish Brother Luke” about a shaky love affair; this was the first of many poems she would eventually write and perform. [^17]